4 Great Steakhouses in North Carolina | Alina Andras | NewsBreak Original

-If you live in North Carolina and you love eating steak then you are definitely in the right place because that's what this article is all about, a list of four amazing steakhouses that are well-known for serving absolutely delicious food made with fresh and high-quality ingredients only.
+If you live in North Carolina and you like going out with your friends and family members from time to time, here is a list of four amazing steakhouses in North Carolina that are well-known for serving absolutely delicious food made with fresh and high-quality ingredients only.

 4 Great Steakhouses in North Carolina